durandaltheta/cpp_template_workshop/virtual_inheritance.md

     const std::type_info* m_type = &(typeid(T));
 };

-struct bad_any_cast : public std::exception {
+// exception to throw when user casts to an invalid type struct bad_any_cast : public std::exception {
     const char* what() const {
         return "the cast type is incorrect you dummy!";
     }
 };

-struct any {
+// wrapper object which can be constructed with any type struct any {
     // select specific constructors when assigning from another any object any(const any& rhs) : m_any_int(rhs.m_any_int) { }